 - When is the Annual Enrollment Period?
 This happens from October 15 to December 7. - What type of plan can you switch to during the Annual Enrollment Period?
-During this time, you can review your health coverage and your prescription drug coverage.
 You can choose to keep your current coverage or make changes to your coverage for the upcoming year.
 If you decide to change to a new plan, you can choose any of the following types of plans: - Another Medicare health plan.
-(You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.) - Original Medicare with a separate Medicare prescription drug plan. - ^o or Original Medicare without a separate Medicare prescription drug plan. - · If you receive "Extra Help" from Medicare to pay for your prescription drugs: If you switch to Original Medicare and do not enroll in a separate Medicare prescription drug plan, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.
+(You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.) - o Original Medicare with a separate Medicare prescription drug plan. - - or Original Medicare without a separate Medicare prescription drug plan.

+If you receive "Extra Help" from Medicare to pay for your prescription drugs: If you switch to Original Medicare and do not enroll in a separate Medicare prescription drug plan, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.

-Note: If you disenroll from Medicare prescription drug coverage and go without creditable prescription drug coverage, you may need to pay a late enrollment penalty if you join a Medicare drug plan later. ("Creditable" coverage means the coverage is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.)
-See Chapter 6, Section 10 for more information about the late enrollment penalty.
+Note: If you disenroll from Medicare prescription drug coverage and go without creditable prescription drug coverage, you may need to pay a Part D late enrollment penalty if you join a Medicare drug plan later. ("Creditable" coverage means the coverage is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.)
+See Chapter 61 Section 5 for more information about the late enrollment penalty.